bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 - _Maintainability:_ The arithmetic engine implements each operation only once, while the rounding library implements rounding logic separately.

-- _Extensibility:_ Implementing a new mathematical operation inherits the rounding capabilities of the rounding library, and implementing a new number format or rounding mode inherits all mathematical operations available.
+- _Extensibility:_ Any new mathematical operation
+  can be composed with the existing rounding library.
+  Similarly, any new rounding logic can be composed with the existing arithmetic engine.

 - _Correctness:_ Once a mathematical operation is verified in the arithmetic engine, its correctness applies to any